 Dynamic Situational Awareness

-Developing new methods to provide dynamic situational awareness for humans and machines to optimally understand each other’s situation as events evolve within dynamic missions, therefore, to work effectively together.
+Developing new methods to provide optimal situational awareness for humans and machines to understand each other’s situation as events evolve within dynamic missions; therefore, to collaborate effectively.

 The challenge